kayschulz/detecting_promotional_instagrams/README.md

 ## Data Preparation
 We hand labeled our data as promotional or non-promotional.
 We determined a general set of rules for our labeling purposes.
 If a post is a direct call to do something (buy, check out, vote, come) it is promotional.
 It may also be promotional if it tags/links to a company.
 This may not always be the case and is determined on a case by case basis.
 When it comes to self-promotion, if the post represented a value or a belief, but no call to action then it is considered non-promotion.
 This was especially important to label the politician's posts.

+Note: We understand that we did not use DRY while we scraped and labeled the data.
+However, we wanted to show our process in which we did not yet know who we were scraping.

 [Notebook]()

 ## Modeling